Skip to the final section for a quick, spoiler-free rating.

 Lastly, and certainly least, Fu Jinzhan.
 What can I say about Fu Jinzhan.
 This girl has guts, a heart of gold, a free spirit… and zero consideration and respect for the wishes of her loved ones.
 She seems unable to understand that there are consequences to her actions—consequences that other people who are not her may have to suffer.

-This was a glaring fault of hers early on, so you’d at least expect that she’d learn from her mistakes, right?
+This is a glaring fault of hers early on, so you’d at least expect that she’d learn from her mistakes, right?
 Well, no. Her inability to grow up and respect her family and friends’ boundaries causes so much unnecessary miscommunication and trouble for the other characters that I was left wondering whether we were even supposed to like her at multiple points in the drama.

 What’s even more infuriating is that the plot itself coddles her as much as her sister does.
 There are several instances of her going against someone’s request for her to not do something, only to have things work out in her favor.
-Almost every attempt by other characters to teach her the negative repercussions of her thoughtlessness are rendered useless either by her just not accepting that what she did was wrong, or by her turning the punishment into another way she could push back.
+Almost every attempt by other characters to teach her the negative repercussions of her thoughtlessness are rendered useless either by her just not accepting that what she did is wrong, or by her turning the punishment into another way she could push back.

 Luckily, she’s a likable character when she’s not making stupid and inconsiderate decisions, especially whenever her clever side kicks in.